eonu/sequentia/docs/sections/classifiers/knn.rst

 The most immediate observation one can make is that for every prediction, you need to look through the entire training dataset.
-As you can imagine, the inability to summarize the model with simpler parameters (e.g. weights of a neural network, or transition/emission/initial probabilities for a HMM), limit the practical use of :math:`k`-NN classifiers – especially on large datasets.
+As you can imagine, the inability to summarize the model with simpler parameters (e.g. weights of a neural network, or transition/emission/initial probabilities for a HMM), limits the practical use of :math:`k`-NN classifiers – especially on large datasets.

 While this classifier is conceptually simple, it can very often outperform more sophisticated machine learning algorithms in various classification tasks, even when looking only at the nearest neighbor (:math:`k=1`).